International food and restaurant consultants Baum & Whiteman have announced plant-based dining as the number one dining trend for 2018

 Google, which saw a 90% increase in vegan searches in 2016, is a great example of a major company trying to help reduce meat consumption.
 The company is creating ‘plant-forward’ choices on its menus, attempting to change employee eating habits in its plentiful dining areas by putting veggie items at the top of menus.

-Fingers and toes crossed this is a trend that’s spreading across the globe – and one that’s here to stay!
+This is a trend that’s spreading across the globe – and one that’s here to stay!

 Want to join the plant-based revolution?
 Sign up to our free 31-day email series and learn about how to go vegan and thrive!